beosign/snakeyaml-anno/README.md

 The default value for `order` is 0.
 A higher value means that the property is dumped before a property with a lower value.
 So in order to dump a property at the beginning, you can provide a positive value.
 To make sure that a property is dumped at the end, you can provide a negative value.
 The order of properties with the same `order` value is unspecified.

+### Collect unmapped properties
+It is possible to allow unmapped properties, i.e. those properties in a yaml file that do not have a corresponding writable property in the target Java object, to be processed differently.
+So instead of throwing an exception, a fallback method annotated with `@YamlAnySetter` will be called.
+This method must be **public** and take exactly two parameters, the first of type `String`, the second of type `Object`.
+The first parameter contains the key where no matching writable property could be found; the second parameter contains the value.
+So by this it is possible to collect all unmapped properties in a map.

+The idea is taken from Jackson's `@JsonAnySetter` annotation, see [Jackson Annotations](https://github.com/FasterXML/jackson-annotations/wiki/Jackson-Annotations) and [Jackson-Any-Setter](https://www.logicbig.com/tutorials/misc/jackson/jackson-any-setter.html).

+**Caveat:** If the flag `skipMissingProperties` is set, **this annotation will have no effect**!
+If there is more than one method that is annotated within the Java class, it is unspecified which method will be called.
+If the annotated method does not have the required parameters, an exception will be thrown.

+The annotated method may reside in the class itself or in any of its superclasses or interfaces.
+If there are several annotated methods in the class hierarchy, the method within the class takes precedence over the ones in its superclasses and over the ones in its interfaces.